WRITING HACK: CUT FILTER WORDS

 Five minutes later she sat at her table with her plate piled to what looked like chest-height.
 She speared a piece of chicken on her fork and relished the taste of sweet and sour on her tongue.

 She almost choked.
 The sound of the girl’s voice sent her body rigid and immediately made her want to curl up in a ball and hide in her chair.
-She felt her heart race as her childhood bully strutted towards the table’.
+She felt her heart race as she watched her childhood bully strut towards the table’.

 'Emmy walked into the building, into a cloud of grease and meat juice.
 She was shown to a table with a paper placemat, chopsticks, and a bottle of soy sauce.
 The waiter gave instructions about how to use the buffet (as if she didn’t know) while her stomach gnawed and growled.

 Five minutes later she sat at her table with her plate piled to chest-height.
-She speared a piece of chicken on her fork and relished the sweet and sour flavour.
+She speared a piece of chicken on her fork and relished the sweet and sour on her tongue.

 Obviously there are other ways we could improve this passage, but notice that the writing immediately feels improved.
 It is cleaner, punchier, and it draws the reader into the story.